arkinmodi/Assembly-Sort/README.md

 The program will print every stage in the sorting process to the screen.
 You will be require to press the `Enter` key to iterate through the stages.

 ## How To Run
-(Recommended) Use the [prebuilt Docker image](https://hub.docker.com/r/arkinmodi/sorthem), by running the following:
+(Recommended) Use the [prebuilt Docker image](https://github.com/arkinmodi/Assembly-Sort/pkgs/container/assembly-sort), by running the following:
 ```
-docker run -it --rm arkinmodi/sorthem <a number between 2 and 9>
+docker run -it --rm ghcr.io/arkinmodi/assembly-sort:latest <a number between 2 and 9>
 ```

 To build and run using Docker, run the following:
 ```
-docker build -t sorthem .
+docker build -t assembly-sort .
-docker run -it --rm sorthem <a number between 2 and 9>
+docker run -it --rm assembly-sort <a number between 2 and 9>
 ```

 To build and run locally, run the following:
 ```
-make sorthem
+make assembly-sort
-./sorthem <a number between 2 and 9>
+./assembly-sort <a number between 2 and 9>
 ```

 > Note: This is a 32-bit application and may require additional packages to get building/running.